Ramin Djawadi: Career

 In 2013, Djawadi composed for the science fiction film Pacific Rim.
 He scored FX's vampire drama The Strain, created by Pacific Rim director Guillermo del Toro.

+In 2014, Djawadi wrote the score for an American action horror film Dracula Untold.

 In 2016, Djawadi composed for the fantasy film Warcraft and the HBO science fiction show Westworld.
 The same year, Djawadi composed the score for the fantasy action monster film The Great Wall.

+In 2017, Djawadi composed the music for American survival drama film The Mountain Between Us.

+In 2018, Djawadi scored American science fantasy adventure film A Wrinkle in Time and American supernatural horror film Slender Man.

+He wrote the music for Amazon Prime Video's political action thriller television series Tom Clancy's Jack Ryan (also known simply as Jack Ryan).

 Djawadi scored The Queen's Corgi, an animation film directed by frequent collaborator Ben Stassen.
-He co-wrote "Hollow Crown " alongside Ellie Goulding in For the Throne: Music Inspired by the HBO Series Game of Thrones.
+He co-wrote "Hollow Crown" alongside Ellie Goulding in For the Throne: Music Inspired by the HBO Series Game of Thrones.
 In 2019, he won his second Emmy Award in a row for the Game of Thrones episode "The Long Night".

-In 2019, Djawadi also made the soundtrack for the Microsoft Studios and The Coalition video game, Gears 5.
-The soundtrack was copyrighted and cannot be used even while playing the game online.
+In 2019, Djawadi returned to the Gears of War series to compose the music for Gears 5.

-He received a third Grammy nomination for his work in season 8 of Game of Thrones, in the Grammy Award for Best Score Soundtrack for Visual Media category.
+He received a third Grammy Award nomination for his work in season 8 of Game of Thrones, in the Best Score Soundtrack for Visual Media category.

 Djawadi composed the score for the 2021 Marvel Studios film Eternals, which marked his return to the Marvel Cinematic Universe (MCU) since 2008's Iron Man.
 Djawadi composed music for the trailer of Magic: The Gathering: Theros Beyond Death, a card game.
 Djawadi co-composed music with Brandon Campbell for the second episode of Apple TV+'s series Amazing Stories titled "The Heat".
 He composed music for the Disney+'s nature documentary film Elephant.
 Djawadi composed the score for Lisa Joy's feature film debut Reminiscence.
 He also co-composed the music for the Amazon Game's New World with Brandon Campbell.

 He scored the music for Ruben Fleischer's Uncharted based on the videogame franchise of same name.
 He reunited with Game Of Thrones creator D.B Weiss and Tom Morello, scoring the Netflix film, Metal Lords, directed by Peter Solliet.
-He scored Sony's The Man from Toronto, directed by Patrick Hughes and the Game Of Thrones prequel series, House Of the Dragon.
+He scored Sony's The Man from Toronto, directed by Patrick Hughes and the Game of Thrones prequel series, House of the Dragon.

+In 2023, he composed the music for the first season of American series 3 Body Problem, which premiered on Netflix on 21 March 2024.
+The accompanying soundtrack, titled 3 Body Problem (Soundtrack from the Netflix Series), was released on Apple Music on 15 March 2024, and subsequently on YouTube Music under the same name in March 2024.
+Djawadi re-teamed with Person of Interest and Westworld creators, Jonathan Nolan and Lisa Joy for Fallout, Amazon Prime's adaptation of Bethesda Studio's famous video game franchise.